codebasebo/2024-12-guild-audit-test/Test-2/README.md

 ## Test-2 Auditing
 The goal of this test is to find as many vulnerabilities as you can find in this protocol.

-    i.
+- i.
 Create a file named ```findings.txt``` and report the bugs you found.
 Do not be discouraged if you think it might be complex.
-Give it your best shot
+Give it your best shot.

 ## Protocol Description